Vedant-Bhalgama/VySecator/README.md

 **I had to remove the Windows Version because this program is mainly made for Ethical Hackers, Which makes it easy for using them in Kali Linux ;)**

-# What's new in Future Update 1.1.7 ?
+# What's new in Future Update 1.1.8 ?

-**--> I am thinking to add a different option to Obfuscate and Compile MsfVenom Payloads to EXE (Python Payloads)**
+**--> I am thinking to add a different option to Obfuscate and Compile MsfVenom Payloads to EXE (Python Payloads) (I still haven't figured out a way, I am still trying hard for it!
+Please be paitent)**